somleng/somleng-project/README.md

 ### Somleng FreeSWITCH Configuration

 [Somleng FreeSWITCH configuration](https://github.com/dwilkie/freeswitch-config) is a set of [FreeSWITCH](https://freeswitch.org/) configuration optimized for Adhearsion applications.
-It can be used with to configure your [FreeSWITCH](https://freeswitch.org/) installation to connect to [Somleng-Adhearsion](https://github.com/dwilkie/somleng)
+It can be used to configure your [FreeSWITCH](https://freeswitch.org/) installation to connect to [Somleng-Adhearsion](https://github.com/dwilkie/somleng).

 ### Somleng-RTD